 Whence you open File Explorer, you’d notice the new icons for common libraries.
 Well, several icons seems to have gotten this overhaul.

 It’s not just icons, but Windows 11 also brings new sounds (including startup tone), and wallpapers.
 There’s option to set different wallpapers for multiple desktops.

 You can download all the new Windows 11 wallpapers here.

 8. Windows 11 Gaming

-Windows 11 also sees a tighter integration of Xbox Game Pass (with 100+ games) through Xbox app and xCloud for cloud gaming.
-There are various new perks like Auto HDR enhancement, Direct storage API which enables games to use Graphics card directly,
+Windows 11 also sees a tighter integration of Xbox Game Pass (with 100+ games) through the Xbox app and xCloud for cloud gaming.
+There are various new perks like Auto HDR enhancement, Direct storage API which enables games to use Graphics cards directly,

 9. Windows 11 Docking

 If you use an external monitor for the purposes of work or play, Windows 11 remembers the window locations based on monitor connection and minimizes windows when the external monitor is disconnected.
 Later when you re-dock it, all the windows will be displayed the way you had them before.
 The settings for Rearrange Multiple Displays are present within System > Display > Multiple Displays.

 10. Windows 11 Tablet Mode

 Tablet mode on Windows 11 looks more seamless and handy.
 There are new features like a floating and more featured keyboard, voice typing, haptic feedback with Stylus, bigger touch targets, and more convenient multitasking on both horizontal and vertical orientations.